 Dr. Helen Fernandez, professor of geriatrics and palliative medicine at Icahn School of Medicine at Mount Sinai added that it can be harder to spot symptoms of COVID-19 in a loved one with dementia, as they can have difficulty communicating that they’re feeling sick.
 The COVID-19 symptoms that may present in people with dementia — like fatigue, poor sleep and poor appetite as well as slight increase in confusion due to the disease — are subtle and easy to miss, potentially leading to delayed medical attention.

 Ways to Celebrate Thanksgiving Safely in the Pandemic

-Accordingly, Fernandez advises her patients and their caregivers to limit Thanksgiving guest lists to people who live in the household.
+Accordingly, Fernandez has advised her patients and their caregivers to limit Thanksgiving guest lists to people who live in the household.
 Celebrating Thanksgiving with an in-person meal indoors with others beyond the immediate household, she told Being Patient, is too risky.